malithmcr/fullstack-developer-challenge/README.md

-# Sendinblue Full Stack Developer Challenge
+# Sendinblue (Junior)Full Stack Developer Challenge

 > Hello, thank you for taking on our challenge!
 We hope that you'll enjoy creating an awesome project and join the Sendinblue team.